Come. Step back into the late 20th Century

 In 1989 — 5 years after the original production — the Ohio Arts Council funded the production of a one-hour sequel.
 To get a feel for the scope and tone of the series, watch these opening-titles for “Episode 214” — created from clips from the original series …

-Check out video-compilation summaries of the first 15 episodes HERE.
+But if you think you can stand more… then check out video-compilation summaries of the first 15 episodes HERE.